 - Interference with the radio signal of wireless garage door openers.
 Due to the nature of CFL bulbs, they might interfere with the remote control of your garage door opener.
 That’s why most garage door opener manufacturers don’t recommend using these bulbs.

 - They don’t work in cold weather, lower than 40 °F (4 °C).
 This is a big disadvantage for garage door openers because the bulb is always exposed to the temperature outside.
 That said, there are cold cathode light bulbs that mitigate this, but they are more expensive and not readily available.
+Alternatively, you could install a garage heater, which will increase temperatures to above 40 °F (4 °C), as long as you do not leave the garage door open for too long a period of time.

 Garage Door Opener LED Bulbs